-During fiscal year 2006, the Corporation received \$44.5 million of revenues from TSRs and interest thereon reflecting a decrease of \$4.2 million from FY 2005 revenues of \$48.7 million.
-This includes a decrease of \$4.3 million in TSR's and an increase of \$0.1 million in interest earnings.
+During fiscal year 2009, the Corporation received \$62.0 million of revenues from TSRs and interest thereon reflecting an increase of \$4.6 million from FY 2008 revenues of \$57.4 million.
+This reflects an increase of \$4.7 million in TSR's and a decrease of \$0.1 million in interest earnings.

-The Corporation paid \$43.0 million in interest on long term bonds and paid \$5.455 million in principal on long term debt pursuant to the turbo redemption provisions of the Trust Indenture relating to the Tobacco Settlement Asset-Backed Bonds, Series 2002A ("TSAC Bonds") issued in June 2002.
-The Corporation did not issue any additional debt.
+The Corporation incurred \$52.7 million in interest on long term bonds and paid \$21.1 million in principal on long term debt pursuant to the turbo redemption provisions of the Trust Indenture relating to the Tobacco Settlement Asset-Backed Bonds, Series 2002A ("TSAC Bonds") issued in June 2002.